4Michael1Angelo5/SOAS/README.md

       * `ArrayStack.java`: An array-based implementation of a stack.
       * `LinkedQueue.java`: A singly linked list implementation of a Queue.
       * `BinaryHeapPQ.java`: A Binary Heap based implemenation of a Priority Queue.
+      * `HashTable.java`: A hash table implementation that stores key–value pairs using chaining with singly linked lists to handle collisions.
     * `Main` - CLI-driven menu interface for interacting with the SOAS application.
 * **test/**: Contains unit tests and test resources.
     * `LoaderTest.java`: JUnit 5 test cases.